 - They involve in strategizing the product cost and also in profit/loss of their product.

-Project Manager is a professional responsibility for the management of project activities.
+The project manager is a professional responsible for the management of project activities.
 They have the responsibility of planning and executing a project.
-The main responsibility is to deliver the product within the stipulated time and concerned about the project life cycle but not about the product lifecycle.
+The main responsibility is to deliver the product within the stipulated time and be concerned about the project life cycle but not about the product lifecycle.
 Skilled experts on project management in delivering the project as planned.
 They provide tools and techniques for the team and distribute the tasks that need to be completed.
-Some of the major areas where tools and techniques are employed by the Project Managers are,
+Some of the major areas where the Project Managers employ tools and techniques are,

 - Risk and Issue management: It is an important area that helps to highlight and manage any risks to successfully complete the project.

 - Resource Management: It ensures that the project team has what they need and when they need it, such as a task list, materials, infrastructure, reporting, etc.

 - Scope management: In this, the Project Manager has to involve a limited scope of endeavor within acceptable allowances.